openmessaging/openchaos/README.md

       time). eg: 60
       Default: 60
     -m, --model
       Test model.
-Currently only queue model is supported.
+Currently queue model and cache model are supported.
       Default: queue
     --order
       Check the partition order of messaging platform.
 Just for mq model.
       Default: false
+    --output-dir
+      The directory of history files and the output files -p, --port
+      The listening port of http agent.
+      Default: 8080
     --pull
       Driver use pull consumer, default is push consumer.
 Just for mq model.
       Default: false